nathaliellenaa/opensearch-mcp-server-py/README.md

 - IndicesPutMappingTool : Updates the index mappings.
 - CountTool : Returns number of documents matching a query.
 - MsearchTool : Allows to execute several search operations in one request.
-- ExplainTool : Returns information about why a specific matches (or doesn't match) a query.
+- ExplainTool : Returns information about why a specific document matches (or doesn't match) a query.

 > More tools coming soon.
 [Click here](DEVELOPER_GUIDE.md#contributing)